zockol/Flappy-Bird-Recreation/README.md

 2. Open your Terminal and locate the directory where u want the project to be located

-3. Clone the Repository
+3. Clone the repository

    ```
    git clone https://github.com/zockol/Flappy-Bird-Recreation.git
    ```

-4. Start Unity Hub, press Open and locate the cloned Repository.
+4. Start Unity Hub, press open and locate the cloned repository.

-5. Feel free to Develope further
+5. Feel free to develop further

 ### Build and Play